-Applications for co-curricular scholarships should be made through the online registration process by filling out a separate co-curricular scholarship form for each co-curricular scholarship, should a candidate apply for more than one.
+Applications for co-curricular scholarships should be made through the online registration process.
 Any form received after the deadline will not be processed.

-Any pupil entering the College at 11+ is invited to apply for any of these co-curricular scholarships, which are not linked to academic ability, although only students who have passed the academic entrance assessments will be eligible for selection.
-We would recommend that candidates apply for no more than two co-curricular scholarships.
+Anybody entering the College at 11+ is invited to apply for any of these co-curricular scholarships, which are not linked to academic ability, although only students who have passed the academic entrance assessments will be eligible for application.